DawidWraga/davstack/packages/action/README.md

 Davstack Action is a simple and flexible library for building Next.js Server actions.

-It is designed to work seamlessly with React Query, react hook fo

 ### Why Use Davstack Action?

-- ⚡️ Super Simple API with zero boiler plate
+- ✅ Simple and familiar syntax
+- ✅ Input/output parsing
+- ✅ Auth in middleware
-- 🔋 Batteries included - input/output parsing, auth middlewares, file uploads
+- ✅ Easy file uploads
-- 🧩 Flexible - Works well with react query, react hook form, or form actions
+- ✅ Works well with Zod, React Query and React-Hook-Form.
-- 🏠 Familiar syntax, inspired by tRPC
-- ✅ TypeScript-first - inputs, outputs and middleware are inferred
+- ✅ Strongly interred types

 ### Installation